urtubia/MinimalPanelControls/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/MinimalPanelControls/badge.png)](http://cocoadocs.org/docsets/MinimalPanelControls)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/MinimalPanelControls/badge.png)](http://cocoadocs.org/docsets/MinimalPanelControls)

+MinimalPanelControls is a library of controls for iOS, which are minimally designed.
+The controls are suitable for usage on a control panel type of user interface.
+They are particularly suited for audio related apps, where dialing settings on a sounds or preset is necessary.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Example directory first.